Implantable Collamer Lens (ICL)

 The lens itself is made from a very thin bio-compatible material, meaning it does not react when placed inside the eye.
 The ICL is inserted behind the pupil (so it is not visible to anyone looking in your eye) but lives in front of the eye’s natural lens.

-How does an ICL work?
+How Does an ICL Treatment Work?

 An implantable lens works in a similar way to placing a contact lens on the front of the eye, by providing extra focusing power to correct any refractive error.
 In this case, though the lens is situated inside the eye rather than floating on the surface.